FAQ

 Are there restrooms on the train?

-Yes, cars on the train have a restroom.
+Yes, cars on the train each have a restroom.
 There are also restrooms at Perry Street Station and Rynd Farm Station.

 -